ProjectOversoul/bfp/README.md

 | `SwamiVsDiv` | Analyze games against opposing team's division |
 | `SwamiVsConf` | Analyze games against opposing team's conference |

-Additional implementation classes may be added for any number and/or combination of analysis filters described below.
+Additional implementation classes may be added for any number and/or combination of the analysis filters described below.

 #### External Data Swamis ####